Department: Comparative Biomedical Sciences

 Aren't endothelail cells brilliant?
 Well Liz thinks so!
 These little beasties are responsible for keeping blood flowing within your blood vessels, for dilating and constricting blood vessels depending on how much blood is needed, to make new blood vessels when we grow, for controlling white blood cell transport out of blood vessels to deal with infection, and for initiating the clotting process so we don't all bleed to death after every minor injury.
 If they go worng they are also responsible for heart attacks, stroke and for helping tumours to grow.
 Amazing little things, and what is more, you can grow them in a dish to study all these different functions.

-Liz is an HBLB funded post doctoral fellow, investigating the role of exercise in the regulation of angiogenesis in the Thoroughbred racehorse.
+Liz was awarded an HBLB equine post doctoral fellowship (2018-2022), investigating the role of exercise in the regulation of angiogenesis in the Thoroughbred racehorse.
+She is currently writing up the results of these studies.

 Liz's PhD project was entitled, 'Does endothelial cell dysfunction underlie the predisposition to pasture associated equine laminitis?'.
 She has investigated methods of measuring endothelial function in vivo in the horse, the relationship between biomarkers of endothelial function and disease predisposition, and the effect of microvesicles on equine endothelial function in vitro.